pypy/pypy/pypy/doc/stm.rst

 * Weakrefs might appear to work a bit strangely for now, sometimes staying alive throught ``gc.collect()``, or even dying but then un-dying for a short time before dying again.
+A similar problem can show up occasionally elsewhere with accesses to some external resources, where the (apparent) serialized order doesn't match the underlying (multithreading) order.
+These are bugs (partially fixed already in ``stmgc-c8``).

 * The STM system is based on very efficient read/write barriers, which are mostly done (their placement could be improved a bit in